Zutki/openJ2D/README.md

 ## Note:
 In no way am I a good java programmer, this is a rewrite of the entire project.
 Almost all the code here is probably going to be completely different from any of the original code.
 And finally, one of my major downfalls as a person.
 This project has a lifespan, I will work on it for a bit, however, I will eventually stop working on it.
-So if you are somehow actually interested in seeing this project finish.
+So if you are actually interested in seeing this project finish.
 Feel free to harass me to work on it.

 ## Goals
+- (Major) Similarity to Minetest
 - To in a way follow a proper structure based loosely on the way Fabric and Forge handle Minecraft mappings.
 - Have an infinite map.
 - Use regular minecraft resource packs for compatibility with already existing creations.